-It’s not really spicy at all despite the crushed red pepper and cayenne (though you could omit if you don’t have/like), and the tiny bit of cinnamon has as a supporting role vs. being a noticeable and bold flavor.
+Seasonings: Featuring both sweet and savory flavors, this blend of spices works well to provide a nice breakfast sausage seasoning blend.
+Besides kosher salt and pepper, this mix leans on sage, fennel, thyme, and ginger as primary spices.
+It's not really spicy at all despite the crushed red pepper and cayenne (though you could omit if you don't have/like), and the tiny bit of cinnamon and nutmeg have supporting roles vs. being noticeable, bold flavors.

-Break up the pork and mix everything together in a big bowl — it’s that easy!
+- Break up the pork and mix everything together in a big bowl -- that's the big step.
 What will take the longest is measuring out all of the dried herbs and spices.

 When mixing things together, take care to really get in there and break up the pockets of plain ground pork into small bits.
 This way the flavorings are evenly integrated throughout each patty.
 I use a very sturdy spatula for this part.

-Scoop the breakfast sausage mixture using a quarter-cup scoop and shape into eight patties.
+- Scoop the breakfast sausage mixture using a quarter-cup scoop and shape into eight equally-sized patties.

-Place the cooked patties on a plate lined with a paper towel to absorb excess grease.
-Don’t let them sit for too long on here as they might start to stick a bit due to the maple syrup.
-Regardless, if they do begin to stick they should release without much issue.
+- Place the cooked patties on a plate lined with a paper towel to absorb excess grease.
+Don't let them sit for too long on here as they might start to stick a bit due to the maple syrup.
+Regardless, if they do begin to stick they should release without much issue for serving.

-While pork is my preference for homemade breakfast sausage, I’ve also used leaner meats with success.
+I've tested this recipe with leaner meats with success.
 Of the two, I prefer chicken breakfast sausage over turkey breakfast sausage as I find it has a milder flavor that meshes better with the seasonings.
-That’s just a personal preference, but either will work.
+That's just a personal preference, but either will work.

 Because ground chicken and turkey have a lower fat percentage than ground pork, you'll want to make sure you spray the skillet well with cooking spray to lessen the patties sticking, or use a small amount of your favorite neutral-flavored cooking oil.
 And do re-spritz/oil between batches.